anoopg9/test1/README.md

     https://api.spotify.com/v1/artists/{id}/top-tracks
 * Adding  “?market=US” after the top tracks gave me an error for the params.
 Instead I had to make a separate variable PARAMS ={“market”: ‘US’}
-* Another Issues tha I got is index slices when reading through JSON file.
+* Another Issues that I got is index slices when reading through JSON file.
 To fix this and read clearly I used JSON Formatter

     https://jsonformatter.org/json-pretty-print
+* Sometimes the songs are not in Genius so you get error.
+To fix the error you must split the songs name with this "(" and also must use (Try and Catch)

+* Another Issue that came up was passing from HTML search bar to Python.
+I was using regular "import requests" instead of "flask request".
+This took me 3 hours to figure out for simple mistake
+* Routing to different page was challenging

 ### Additional Features